scipy/scipy/doc/source/tutorial/ndimage.rst

 d dilation.
 Following functions provide a few of these operations for convenience:

-    The :obj:`binary_opening` function implements binary opening of arrays of arbitrary rank with the given structuring element.
+    The :func:`binary_opening` function implements binary opening of arrays of arbitrary rank with the given structuring element.
 Binary opening is equivalent to a binary erosion followed by a binary dilation with the same structuring element.
-The origin parameter controls the placement of the structuring element as described in section :ref:`ndimage-filter-functions`.
-If no structuring element is provided, an element with connectivity equal to one is generated using :func:`generate_binary_structure`.
+The origin parameter controls the placement of the structuring element as described in :ref:`ndimage-filter-functions`.
+If no structuring element is
+    provided, an element with connectivity equal to one is generated using :func:`generate_binary_structure`.
 The *iterations* parameter
     gives the number of erosions that is performed followed by the same number of dilations.

-    The :obj:`binary_closing` function implements binary closing of arrays of arbitrary rank with the given structuring element.
+    The :func:`binary_closing` function implements binary closing of arrays of arbitrary rank with the given structuring element.
 Binary closing is equivalent to a binary dilation followed by a binary erosion with the same structuring element.
-The origin parameter controls the placement of the structuring element as described in section :ref:`ndimage-filter-functions`.
-If no structuring element is provided, an element with connectivity equal to one is generated using :func:`generate_binary_structure`.
+The origin parameter controls the placement of the structuring element as described in :ref:`ndimage-filter-functions`.
+If no structuring element is
+    provided, an element with connectivity equal to one is generated using :func:`generate_binary_structure`.
 The *iterations* parameter
     gives the number of dilations that is performed followed by the same number of erosions.

-    The :obj:`binary_fill_holes` function is used to close holes in objects in a binary image, where the structure defines the connectivity of the holes.
-The origin parameter controls the placement of the structuring element as described in section :ref:`ndimage-filter-functions`.
+    The :func:`binary_fill_holes` function is used to close holes in objects in a binary image, where the structure defines the connectivity of the holes.
+The origin parameter controls the placement of the structuring element as described in :ref:`ndimage-filter-functions`.
 If no structuring element is
     provided, an element with connectivity equal to one is generated using :func:`generate_binary_structure`.

-    The :obj:`binary_hit_or_miss` function implements a binary
+    The :func:`binary_hit_or_miss` function implements a binary
     hit-or-miss transform of arrays of arbitrary rank with the given structuring elements.
 The hit-or-miss transform is calculated by erosion of the input with the first structure, erosion of the logical *not* of the input with the second structure, followed by the logical *and* of these two erosions.
-The origin parameters control the placement of the structuring elements as described in section :ref:`ndimage-filter-functions`.
-If *origin2* equals None it is set equal to the *origin1* parameter.
+The origin parameters control the placement of the structuring elements as described in :ref:`ndimage-filter-functions`.
+If *origin2* equals None it
+    is set equal to the *origin1* parameter.
 If the first structuring element is not provided, a structuring element with connectivity equal to one is generated using :func:`generate_binary_structure`, if